metabase/metabase/docs/installation-and-operation/serialization.md

 substituting `YOUR_API_KEY` with your API key and `your-metabase-url` with your Metabase instance URL.
 The `-o -` option will output logs in the terminal.

-> If you import Metabase data into the same instance as you exported it from, your existing questions, dashboards, will get overwritten.
-See [How import works](#how-import-works) for more details.
+> If you import Metabase data into the same Metabase as you exported it from, you will overwrite your existing questions, dashboards, etc. See [How import works](#how-import-works).

 ## Other uses of serialization